An extra-thorough examination of the likely, hidden and true costs of video

 This article looks into all the various costs that you may encounter and will help you to make up your mind.

-The likely costs of your video marketing would include the production: creative planning, filming, editing, and post production.
+The likely costs of business video would include the production: creative planning, filming, editing, and post production.
 Most video companies will quote for these and many buyers - hopefully not you - will tend to regard the cost of video as merely being these direct, obvious, visible costs.
 As we'll see in this article, this is far from the case.

 Costs that you'll be billed for include: